 The townspeople of Sidon, in southern Lebanon staged a strike on Monday (27 August) to protest against recent clashes between rival Palestinian commando groups.

-The townspeople of Sidon, in southern Lebanon staged a strike on Monday (27 August) to protest against recent clashes between rival Palestinian commando groups.
+Background: The townspeople of Sidon, in southern Lebanon staged a strike on Monday (27 August) to protest against recent clashes between rival Palestinian commando groups.
 On Sunday (26 August) two men were killed and ten wounded in the latest fighting between the factions.

 SYNOPSIS: Meetings were planned to try and restore peace to the city.
 But on Monday (27 August) shops, offices and restaurants closed to protest the fighting that continually endangers the civilian population of Sidon.